seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 {% include audio.liquid path="/assets/sonification/May_Storm_20240505-20240515.mp3" controls=true %}

-In quiet moments, the music has space.
+In calm moments of the space environment, the music has 'space'.
 The left hand can hold long chords while the right hand moves slowly through the scale.
 As activity increases, the melody becomes more agile.
 Rhythms subdivide.
 The tempo rises.
 Accents appear.
 The left hand gains pulse.
-The storm becomes audible not as noise, but as structure under pressure.
+The storm becomes audible not as noise, but as structure.

 That is the most compelling aspect of the approach.
 Space weather is often communicated through plots, maps, alerts and indices.
 Those are essential.
 But music offers a different route into the same system.
 It lets us hear change, pressure, release, escalation and recovery.